Qld has 59 COVID cases, masks recommended

-Queensland has recorded another 59 COVID-19 cases with authorities recommending masks indoors amid concerns about a potential Omicron superspreader event.
+Queensland has reported another 59 COVID-19 cases as authorities recommend wearing masks indoors and fears grow about a potential Omicron superspreader event.

-Premier Annastacia Palaszczuk says the rising cases are expected with 197,546 border passes issued for people from interstate COVID-19 hotspots in the last week.
+Premier Annastacia Palaszczuk said the rising numbers were expected, with 197,546 border passes issued for people from interstate virus hotspots in the last week.

-She said it’s now time to recommend that people wear face masks in all indoor settings, however masks won’t be mandated.
+She said it was time to recommend people wore face masks in all indoor settings in Queensland.
+However, they won’t be mandated.

 “This is just an added precaution until we get to that 90 per cent fully vaccinated.”

-Of the new cases announced on Monday, 16 are locally acquired and linked to known cases within Queensland and 16 were acquired interstate.
+Of Monday’s cases, 16 were locally acquired and linked to known infections within Queensland.
+Another 16 were acquired interstate.

-At least 13 cases are Omicron and eight cases are Delta with the other 18 unknown, and they’re in Brisbane, the Gold Coast, the Sunshine Coast and Townsville.
+At least 13 cases are Omicron and eight are Delta with the other 18 unknown.
+They are in Brisbane, the Gold Coast, the Sunshine Coast and Townsville.

-Queensland Chief Health Officer John Gerrard said a major concern was a potential Omicron superspreader event in Brisbane last Monday.
+Queensland chief health officer John Gerrard said there were also major concerns about a potential Omicron superspreader event in Brisbane last Monday.

 More than 2670 people attended the Griffith University graduation ceremony for nurses and paramedics at the Brisbane Convention and Exhibition Centre.